Dogal-Afetlerle-Mucadele-Inisiyatifi/.github/profile/README_EN.md

 ### Invitation to Developers:

-The initiative you are currently reading about is a relatively young structure.
-If you want to join us and help with projects from inception to public release or at any stage, we invite you to our [Zulip](https://domi-turkiye.zulipchat.com/) channel.
+The initiative you are currently reading about is a relatively young group.
+If you want to join us and help with projects from inception to public release, we would like to invite you to our [Zulip](https://domi-turkiye.zulipchat.com/) channel.
 You will realize that most of the conversations are being held in Turkish.
 Don't be discouraged, there are surely many English speakers among us.